So Much to Say

 Diabetes and Parenthood: Things I Have Learned So Far

-• Be prepared.
+I believe that having diabetes all these years has actually helped me develop skills that have been extremely useful in my new role as a Dad.- Be prepared.
 Shit happens (literally).
 Always have the diaper bag stocked, keep the changing stations (we have two in our house) stocked, keep extra necessities nearby.
 Diabetes-wise, this is akin to my obsession with always having my pockets well-stocked, and always carrying my trusty backpack.

 Managing Infants